JaimeHendrickson/portfolio-on-github/README.md

 In this project, I used bike share systems data from Chicago, New York City, and Washington to write code and answer interesting questions about the data.
 This was done by computing descriptive statistics.

 ### Files used
-1.)The following file contains a template and helper code:
-   *bikeshare.py
-2.)The following files contain bike share systems data from the cities used:
+1.)The following file contains a template and helper code: bikeshare.py 2.)The following files contain bike share systems data from the cities used: chicago.csv, new_york_city.csv, washington.csv
-   *chicago.csv
-   *new_york_city.csv
-   *washington.csv

 ### Credits
 *https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html#user-guide